leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 ## Related Work

-The [Johns Hopkins University Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/) mentions [a template by John “Randy” Clayton](https://github.com/jrclayton/jhu-dissertation-mwe).
-There’s a whole lineage of templates of that sort.
-What makes this template different is that it’s very small and comes with line-by-line explanations.
+The [Johns Hopkins University Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/) mentions [this other LaTeX template](https://github.com/jrclayton/jhu-dissertation-mwe).
+What makes our template different is that it’s small and comes with [line-by-line explanations](#contents).